Introducing Portfolio Shield™

 How is This Better Than a “Robo” Advisor?

-The Portfolio Shield™ momentum-algorithm allocates the portfolio to equities or bonds, whichever is rising, which gives an investor a greater opportunity to outperform an automated portfolio allocation program.
+The Portfolio Shield™ momentum-algorithm is invested in the three equity funds and adds bonds to the portfolio when markets become volatile.
+This strategy gives an investor a greater opportunity to outperform an automated portfolio allocation program with the potential to minimize losses.

 How Did Portfolio Shield™ Perform During the 2007-08 Recession?